 The Organization maintains its cash in bank deposit accounts, which may at times, exceed federally insured limits.
-At December 31, 2020, the Organization had \$0 of uninsured cash in its accounts.
+At December 31, 2021, and December 31, 2020, the Organization had \$830,000 and \$0 of uninsured cash in its accounts, respectively.

 Significant donor